NERLYNX in combination with capecitabine is for the treatment of

 1-844-NERLYNX (1-844-637-5969) or FDA at 1-800-FDA-1088 or

-NERLYNX by at least 2 hours before or 10 hours after H2-receptor antagonists.
+inhibitors.
+Separate NERLYNX by at least 2 hours before or 10 hours after

 Strong CYP3A4 inhibitors: Avoid concomitant use.

-Moderate CYP3A4 and P-glycoprotein (P-gp) dual inhibitors: Avoid concomitant use.
+P-gp and moderate CYP3A4 dual inhibitors: Avoid concomitant use.

 Strong or moderate CYP3A4 inducers: Avoid concomitant use.

-P-glycoprotein (P-gp) substrates: Monitor for adverse reactions of narrow therapeutic agents that are P-gp substrates
+Certain P-gp substrates: Monitor for adverse reactions of P-gp substrates

 Chan A, Moy B, Mansi J, et al. Final efficacy results of neratinib in HER2-positive hormone receptor-positive early-stage breast cancer from the phase III ExteNET trial.
-Clin Br Cancer.
-2020; In press.
+Clin Breast Cancer.
+2021;21(1):80-91.e7.

 Martin M, Holmes FA, Ejlertsen B, et al. Neratinib after trastuzumab-based adjuvant therapy in HER2-positive breast cancer (ExteNET): 5-year analysis of a randomised, double-blind, placebo-controlled, phase 3 trial.
 Lancet Oncol.
 2017;18(12):1688-1700.